nanoporetech/onesie/README.md

 structure.
 These are created, removed and accessed through the `device_table_add`, `device_table_remove` and `device_table_lookup` functions respectively.

-*  TODO: how it should be started and how it should create device nodes

 ### MinION EEPROM Access

 The EEPROM on the MinION flow-cell is accessed over a I2C bus.
 There is only one